JetBrains/intellij-sdk-docs/topics/ui/controls/radio_button.md

 Use a group of [checkboxes](checkbox.md) instead.

 ### Binary Yes/No Options
-There are only 2 opposite yes/no options.
-Use a checkbox instead.
+For only two opposing yes/no options, use a checkbox instead.

 <table style="none" border="false">
   <tr>